-Business strategy figures out how to deliver value to a customer more efficiently than your competitors.
-This means your price may be cheaper, your services are better or unique, that you have deep industry knowledge, or a blend of all of this.
-In each of these cases your technology partner must have an understanding of which strategy you are pursuing.
-Once this is established alignment of technology is quite simple!
+Business strategy determines how to deliver value to a customer more efficiently than your competitors.
+This means your price may be lower, your services are better or unique, and you have deep industry knowledge or a blend of all of this.
+In each of these cases, your technology partner must understand which strategy you are pursuing.
+Once this is established, the alignment of technology is quite simple!

 If your differentiation is high-customer touch, and you only communicate via email…that will not last very long!
-Many businesses like to think they are a low cost provider, simply because they try to keep their costs low….that’s not how it works.
-Wal-Mart invests millions in technology in order to keep their low cost model going.
-It’s all about alignment really!
+Many businesses like to think they are a low-cost provider simply because they try to keep their costs low….that’s not how it works.
+Wal-Mart invests millions in technology in order to keep its low-cost model going.
+It’s all about alignment!

 Start with a clear understanding of your Business Strategy and then find a technology partner that will provide Alignment with it.
-This top-down approach will deliver results faster and more cost-effectively than building on “what you have”.
-Next week we will touch on Productivity and how your technology can impact that in your business.
+This top-down approach will deliver results faster and cost-effectively than building on “what you have”.
+Next week, we will touch on Productivity and how your technology can impact your business.